-The Kumo is similar to the Mariposa with the same water bottle pockets, rear mesh pocket, and over-the-top pocket, which is ideal for storing maps or travel documents.
+The Kumo is similar to the Mariposa with the same water bottle pockets, a front mesh pocket, and the over-the-top pocket, which is ideal for storing maps or travel documents.
 It also comes with a removable hip belt.

 Gossamer Gear Murmur 36L Backpack – unisex